Multi-party computation enables secure polynomial control based solely on secret-sharing: INTRODUCTION

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:Problem}, the problem under consideration is specified.
 After the basics of secret sharing are introduced in Section~\ref{sec:BackPrivacy}, we present how to compute products of $n$ numbers using the three- and $n$-party schemes in Section~\ref{sec:MPC}.
+Due to spatial limitations, the proofs of the statements are omitted here.
 In Section~\ref{sec:PolControl}, we demonstrate how the presented schemes are used to realize secure polynomial control.
 We illustrate the proposed control schemes with a numerical example in Section~\ref{sec:example}.
 Finally, our work is concluded in Section~\ref{sec:conclusion}.